 Some designs I saw online used a standard shelf depth (around 12”) with the seat extending out further.

-Eileen didn’t want a protruding edge, and she has the eye for design.
+Eileen didn’t want a protruding edge, and she has an eye for design.

 So to prevent this, the depth of the seat had to be the same as the bookshelves.